sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <aside class="l-body box-note" markdown="1">
 Key Takeaways:
 - Sparse Autoencoders offer a powerful method for addressing the superposition problem in neural networks by transforming complex representations into sparse, interpretable features.
-- They have been successfully applied to both language models and vision transformers, uncovering hidden patterns in neural representations, but have yet to be explored in vision-language models.
+- They have been successfully applied to both language models and vision transformers, uncovering hidden patterns in neural representations, but have yet to be explored in vision language models.
 </aside>